ethanfann/slackmojis-dl/README.md

   --category  Specify a category to download
   --limit     Restrict the number of pages to download --dump      Save the emoji listing to ./emojis.json
-              Override save location with --path
+              Override save location with --dest
 ```

 ### Examples